zed-industries/zed/docs/src/assistant/configuration.md

 #### Configuring the default model {#default-model}

-The default model can be changed by clicking on the model dropdown (top-right) in the assistant panel.
+The default model can be set via the model dropdown in the assistant panel's top-right corner.
+Selecting a model saves it as the default.
-Picking a model will save it as the default model.
-You can still change the default model manually, by editing the `default_model` object in the settings.
-The `default_model` object can contain the following keys:
+You can also manually edit the `default_model` object in your settings:

 ```json
 {